-114.8.
+- 115.7f A spell or ability may "divide" or "distribute" an effect (such as damage or counters) among one or more targets.
+When changing targets or choosing new targets for that spell or ability, the original division can't be changed. - 115.8.
 Modal spells and abilities may have different targeting requirements for each mode.
 An effect that allows a player to change the target(s) of a modal spell or ability, or to choose new targets for a modal spell or ability, doesn't allow that player to change its mode.
-(See rule 700.2.)
+(See rule 700.2.) - 115.9.

-- 114.9.
 Some objects check what another spell or ability is targeting.
-Depending on the wording, these may check the current state of the targets, the state of the targets at the time they were selected, or both. - 114.9a An object that looks for a "[spell or ability] with a single target" checks the number of times any object or player was chosen as the target of that spell or ability when it was put on the stack, not the number of its targets that are currently legal.
-If the same object or player became a target more than once, each of those instances is counted separately. - 114.9b An object that looks for a "[spell or ability] that targets [something]" checks the current state of that spell or ability's targets.
+Depending on the wording, these may check the current state of the targets, the state of the targets at the time they were selected, or both. - 115.9a An object that looks for a "[spell or ability] with a single target" checks the number of times any object or player was chosen as the target of that spell or ability when it was put on the stack, not the number of its targets that are currently legal.
+If the same object or player became a target more than once, each of those instances is counted separately. - 115.9b An object that looks for a "[spell or ability] that targets [something]" checks the current state of that spell or ability's targets.
 If an object it targets is still in the zone it's expected to be in or a player it targets is still in the game, that target's current information is used, even if it's not currently legal for that spell or ability.
-If an object it targets is no longer in the zone it's expected to be in or a player it targets is no longer in the game, that target is ignored; its last known information is not used. - 114.9c An object that looks for a "[spell or ability] that targets only [something]" checks the number of different objects or players that were chosen as targets of that spell or ability when it was put on the stack (as modified by effects that changed those targets), not the number of those objects or players that are currently legal targets.
-If that number is one (even if the spell or ability targets that object or player multiple times), the current state of that spell or ability's target is checked as described in rule 114.9b. - 114.10.
+If an object it targets is no longer in the zone it's expected to be in or a player it targets is no longer in the game, that target is ignored; its last known information is not used. - 115.9c An object that looks for a "[spell or ability] that targets only [something]" checks the number of different objects or players that were chosen as targets of that spell or ability when it was put on the stack (as modified by effects that changed those targets), not the number of those objects or players that are currently legal targets.
+If that number is one (even if the spell or ability targets that object or player multiple times), the current state of that spell or ability's target is checked as described in rule 115.9b. - 115.10.
 Spells and abilities can affect objects and players they don't target.
 In general, those objects and players aren't chosen until the spell or ability resolves.
-See rule 608, "Resolving Spells and Abilities." - 114.10a Just because an object or player is being affected by a spell or ability doesn't make that object or player a target of that spell or ability.
-Unless that object or player is identified by the word "target" in the text of that spell or ability, or the rule for that keyword ability, it's not a target. - 114.10b In particular, the word "you" in an object's text doesn't indicate a target.
+See rule 608, "Resolving Spells and Abilities." - 115.10a Just because an object or player is being affected by a spell or ability doesn't make that object or player a target of that spell or ability.
+Unless that object or player is identified by the word "target" in the text of that spell or ability, or the rule for that keyword ability, it's not a target. - 115.10b In particular, the word "you" in an object's text doesn't indicate a target.

-115. Special Actions
+116. Special Actions